 Note: The Sentencing Act 1995 provides for sentencing options for an adult.

-(2) A child of compulsory school age must comply with section 23.
+(2) A child of compulsory school age who is enrolled at a school must comply with section 23.

 Penalty: $10.

 Note: The Young Offenders Act 1994 provides for how a court is to deal with a young person who has been found guilty of an offence.